nodeGame/nodegame-mturk/README.md

 Amazon Mechanical Turk services, however, it can be as well used as a standalone application without nodeGame.

+## Config

+Create file `conf/mturk.conf.js` using the template in the same directory.
+Remember to specify: your Mturk API keys, and any additional options to correctly load your results file.

 ## Examples

 - Start a prompt with a loaded results file, and retrieve the last HIT